shipping-docker/vessel/README.md

 # Run phpunit tests
 ./vessel test

-## You can pass anything you would to phpunit to this as well
+## Example: You can pass anything you would to phpunit to this as well
 ./vessel test --filter=some.phpunit.filter
 ./vessel test tests/Unit/SpecificTest.php